shreyash0502/bank-statement-analyzer/README.md

 3. ('/process_email/<int:index>', method = 'GET') - Displays the transactions extracted from the bank statement corresponding to a particular PDF represented by index.
 ![image](https://github.com/shreyash0502/bank-statement-analyzer/assets/56553419/d7e2de36-3fac-4c6b-8410-acb458576cdb)

+### Explanation of the code structure:

+* The process_email() function gets called as soon as the '/process_email' API is hit.
+This function takes care of establishing connection with Gmail, parsing the emails having subject "Bank statement", downloading and saving the attached PDFs.
+This function returns the list of senders corresponding to the parsed emails, which is then displayed to the front end as seen in the above attached images.
+* The process_email() funtion also calls download_attachment() function to download and save the PDFs attached with the retrieved emails based on subject "Bank statement".
+* When the user requests for transactions from a particular sender by hitting '/process_email/<int:index>', the extract_transactions_from_pdf() function gets called which makes use of a helper function extract_text_from_pdf() to extract and return the opening balance and all the transactions in the form of a python dictionary.